 The Bernard Lecture along with a banquet for juniors, seniors, and faculty featuring a prominent authority on mathematics or computer science

 - Math & Computer Science Coffees and other departmental events

-- Encouraging student participation in competitions of regional, national, and international scope
+- Encouraging student participation in conferences and competitions of regional, national, and international scope

 - Student copies of Math Horizons, the undergraduate magazine of the Mathematical Association of America